abhay-lal/Asset-bubble/README.md

 * Low - It is the lowest price of the index in the particular time frame

 * Close - It is the Closing price(The price at which the day or particular timeframe ended).

-The industrial production index (IPI) - IPI measures levels of production and capacity in the manufacturing, mining, electric, and gas industries, relative to a base year.
-The Federal Reserve Board (FRB) publishes the IPI in the middle of every month, and revisions to previous estimates at the end of every March.
+* Industrial production index (IPI) - IPI measures levels of production and capacity in the manufacturing, mining, electric, and gas industries, relative to a base year.

+* Federal Reserve Board (FRB) - publishes the IPI in the middle of every month, and revisions to previous estimates at the end of every March.

 * Treasury - Market Yield on U.S. Treasury Securities at 10-Year Constant Maturity, Quoted on an Investment Basis. (updated on the 11th business day of each month.)